leilafouda/lfouda/content/authors/leila/_index.md

 bio: I am an early career marine ecologist.
 My research interests lie in furthering our understanding on marine species and their relationship with the wider environment using a multifaceted approach.
 I seek to determine the underpinnings of key life history behaviours in the context of anthropogenic and environmental influences to inform decisions that collectively impact marine conservation in increasingly anthropogenically-influenced environments.

 ---
 I am an early career marine ecologist.
-My research interests lie in furthering our understanding on marine species and their relationship with the wider environment using a multifaceted approach.
+My research interests lie in furthering our understanding on marine species and their relationship with the wider environment using multifaceted approaches.

 I seek to determine the underpinnings of key life history behaviours in the context of anthropogenic and environmental influences to inform decisions that collectively impact marine conservation in increasingly anthropogenically-influenced environments.